 Widely acknowledged to be the leading figure in defining the modern jazz guitar in the 1950s, he emerged as a member of vibist Red Norvo’s Trio with Charles Mingus on bass in 1950.
 The recordings they made between 1950-51 for Albert Marx’s Discovery label (later taken over by Savoy Records in 1953 and subsequently Atrista Records, who released every title recorded by the group as a Savoy two-LP package in 1976) assured his place in the jazz pantheon.
 They made history, regarded by many as among the finest small group recordings in all of jazz.
-While most young guitar modernists such as Sal Salvador, Jimmy Raney, Billy Bauer, Barney Kessel, Herb Ellis, Chuck Wayne, Johnny Smith and Dick Garcia were following a broadly similar path, influenced by the likes of Charlie Christian, Lester Young, Charlie Parker, Dizzy Gillespie and Bud Powell, it was Farlow who was setting the pace.
+While most young guitar modernists such as Sal Salvador, Jimmy Raney, Billy Bauer, Barney Kessel, Herb Ellis, Chuck Wayne, Johnny Smith, Howard Roberts and Dick Garcia were following a broadly similar path, influenced by the likes of Charlie Christian, Lester Young and Charlie Parker, it was Farlow who was setting the pace on jazz guitar.

 The impact of Farlow’s playing on his fellow guitarists was profound.
 The seemingly effortless speed of his single note lines on pieces like ‘Move’ has lost none of its “wow” factor, even today.
 When guitarist Howard Alden played with Red Norvo in 1979, the vibist underlined just how much Farlow had shaken-up guitarists at the time, for example, the great Barney Kessel, like most Christian disciples, played mostly using downstrokes, but after hearing what Farlow was doing with alternate (down-up) picking, he completely re-thought his right hand technique.
 Listen to Farlow’s playing on the out choruses of ‘Zing Went the Strings of My Heart’ and you get a sense of what caused Kessel’s re-think.
 As a series of widely admired albums for Norman Granz’ Clef and Verve labels followed, he was voted the new-star guitarist in the 1954 Downbeat Critics Poll and took top spot in the magazine’s guitar polls of 1956 and 1957.
 But after a run at Sy Barron’s Composer club with pianist Eddie Costa and bassist Vinnie Burke in 1958 (the trio is captured on This Is Tal Farlow, Tal and The Swinging Guitar of Tal Farlow, all on the Verve label), he was not seen or heard of on the New York scene for almost a decade — although he continued recording for the Verve label until December 1959, his last sessions producing The Guitar Artistry of Tal Farlow and Tal Farlow Plays the Music of Harold Arlen.
-Four years later, in December 1963, Downbeat magazine ran a story by Ira Gitler somewhat plaintively entitled “Whatever Happened To Tal Farlow?”
+Four years later, in December 1963, Downbeat magazine ran a story by Ira Gitler that somewhat plaintively asked, “Whatever Happened To Tal Farlow?”
 He was missed, uniquely as much by by fans, musicians and critics.

 Recently married, he had settled for a simpler life at his riverside retreat in Sea Bright, New Jersey returning to his old trade of sign writing which he had pursued since apprenticing after high school — he had only taken up the guitar at age 22.
 Now he could enjoy boating, fishing and playing local gigs out of sight and out of mind of the jazz media.
 He seemed to like it that way.
 Then, in October 1967 he was finally persuaded by DJ Mort Fega to open at the Frammis club on Manhattan’s East Side.
 During his absence from the New York scene and without any new recordings, a mystique had developed around him, and with his knowing he had become regarded as a living legend.
 “It didn’t take long for word to get around that the guitarist was back in town and people came from near and far to hear [him],” said Fega in Downbeat magazine.
 “He turned everybody around…to a man, everyone agreed that, if possible, he was even more of a monster on his instrument than they remembered…It had taken considerable persuasion to convince him that he had been the undisputed champ when he quit the scene, and that since then no one had begun to approach his unique style, a style that had earned for him the highest reward — designation by many of his fellow musicians as the world’s best jazz guitarist.”